Luton: Luton International Carnival

 Luton International Carnival is the largest one-day carnival in Europe.
 It usually takes place on the late May Bank Holiday.
 Crowds can reach 150,000 on each occasion.

 The procession starts at Wardown Park and makes its way down New Bedford Road, around the town centre via St George's Square, back down New Bedford Road and finishes back at Wardown Park.
 There are music stages and stalls around the town centre and at Wardown Park.

 Luton is home to the UK Centre for Carnival Arts (UKCCA), the country's first purpose-built facility of its kind.

 Luton St Patrick's Festival

 The festival celebrating the patron saint of Ireland St Patrick and organised by Luton Irish Forum, is held on the weekend nearest to 17 March.
 In its 20th year in 2019, the festival includes a parade, market stalls and music stands as well as Irish themed events.

+Orange Order

+The Luton Sons of William Loyal Orange Lodge No. 1002 was established in the 1960's.
+It is a part of the Orange Order and is governed by the Grand Orange Lodge of England.
+They are a Protestant fraternity that hold regular meetings and participate in Orange walks.
+The name "Sons of William" refers to William III, victor of the Battle of the Boyne.
+The Luton & Bedford Drumming Club is a part of the community.
+They promote Ulster Scots culture and heritage within the area.
+The club play traditional lambeg and Ulster rope drums and march in parades.
+Formed in 2005, the inaugural parade was in September of that year.

 Luton Mela

-The first Luton Melā took place in August 2000 and has developed into one of the most significant and well attended south Asian cultural events in the eastern region.
+The first Luton Melā took place in August 2000 and has developed into one of the most significant and well attended South Asian cultural events in the eastern region.

 City of Culture bid and pilot year

-Luton Council's strategic vision for the Arts, and Cultural and Creative industries includes the plan to bid for City of Culture Status.
-This plan includes a pilot year with the theme of Peace Riots starting in Spring 2019.
-Events will be published on the Luton.Events website.